GiuliaMoreni95/Cortical_column_model_perturbations/README.md

 All the jupyter notebooks presented here (in the folder 'scripts_figures') will generate the figures of the paper.
 The title of each jupyter notebook corresponds to the desired figure.
 Running them will show and save the desired figure.

 Note: The scripts of the figures named "New..."
-Represent the new figure version used for the revised paper (I apologies they are not as cleaned as the previous code version provided for the 1st version of the paper, you can find that outside this folder)
+Represent the new figure version used for the revised paper (I apologies they are not as cleaned as the previous version provided for the first version of the paper, you can find them as well to have a look at the comments)

 To run the jupyter notebooks codes you only need:
 - python >=3.0